-Sales of IQOS devices and HEETS have grown strongly, and we continue with our efforts to further increase our IQOS adult user base in 2022.
-In 2021, we continued further expansion of the IQOS VEEV e-cigarette, and we have also introduced IiI and Fiit smoke-free tobacco products to attract and further grow our adult consumer base.
-Our business will remain exposed to consumer down-trading to cheaper cigarettes and other nicotine-delivery alternatives, or to an increase in illicit trade.
+Sales of IQOS devices and HEETS have grown strongly.
+In 2022, we introduced IQOS ILUMA technology, that brings unparalleled experience and convenience as well as addresses some of the most vocal requests of our consumers.
+We continued further expansion of the IQOS VEEV e-cigarette portfolio, and we have continued to expand HEETS and Fiit smoke-free tobacco products to attract and further grow our adult consumer base.
+Our business will remain exposed to consumer down-trading to cheaper cigarettes and other nicotine-delivery alternatives, further exacerbated by the worsening economic outlook and its impact on consumer spending and potentially on increases of illicit trade.

-There were increases of excise tax rate on tobacco products in 2020 and 2021.
-These increases were significantly higher than, for example, the tax rate increases between 2016 to 2018.
-Translated into higher retail selling prices or higher recommended selling prices, such increases could lead to an additional decline of domestic demand for cigarettes, an increase of cross-border purchases of Czech consumers in countries with cheaper cigarettes, a decline of purchases of foreign tourists in the Czech Republic, or to an increase in demand for illicit products.
-Relatively modest increases in tobacco excise tax rates have been approved for 2022 and 2023.
+After significant excise tax rates increases in 2020 and 2021, in 2022 a relatively modest increase in tobacco excise tax rates has been implemented, resulting in modest price increase in most of the tobacco product categories with minimal adverse impacts on the demand.
+Given the current economic situation significant increases in excise tax rates (as seen in 2020 and 2021) could lead to additional decline of domestic demand for cigarettes, an increase of cross-border purchases of Czech consumers in countries with cheaper cigarettes, a decline of purchases of foreign tourists in the Czech Republic, or to an increase in demand for illicit products.